helpmefindaname/BrownClustering/README.md

 ### Improvements towards the original

+* Allow filtering the vocabulary by the minimum word count
 * Implement a `DefaultValueDict` which allows the Laplace Smoothing to not artificially explode the ram for all non-existing 2grams, but stores the alpha as default value.
 * Use [Tqdm](https://github.com/tqdm/tqdm) for a nice progressbar
 * Use [Numba](https://numba.pydata.org/) to speed up the performance by compiling to C code and using parallelism.